jundalisay/superb/content/en/maharlika/economics/maharlika-2050.md

 The federalized system will be ideal for our proposed bayanihan barter economy which is based on [points as a store of value](/social/economics/solutions/bur/).

 A point is pegged to 1 kilogram of NFA rice.
+This will implement Adam Smith's [grain-based valuation](/social/economics/principles/effort-theory-of-value).

 This will make the economy secure from inflation and financial crises, which we predict to happen in a few years.
 This system give importance to agriculture and will be the basis of the Maharlikan cooperative system.

 <!-- This makes it a kind of delayed barter system that is based on morals instead of money, specifically pakikipagkapwa.
 This would make entrepreneurship cheaper since morals (trust, integrity, honesty) are free yet very expensive. -->